michaelontiveros/poppy/README.md

 # Introduction
-POPPY is a python package for linear algebra over finite fields on the GPU.
+POPPY is a python module for linear algebra over finite fields on the GPU.
 It has two classes: `field` and `array`.
 It is written in [JAX](https://github.com/google/jax).